eddmann/eddmann.github.io/_posts/2018/2018-10-16-mince-pie-challenge-viewing-and-removing-mince-pies-with-amazon-dynamodb.md

 Finally, we can `make deploy` and perform the same assertions in the online development environment.

 In this post we have made good progress in building up the underlying functionality that comprises to be the API.
-In the next post we shall delve into adding a key part of the challenge itself, the ability to rate a specified mince pie 💯.
+In the next post of the [series](https://eddmann.com/archive/tag/mince-pie-challenge-series/), we shall delve into adding a key part of the challenge itself, the ability to rate a specified mince pie 💯.